benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * isn't great for loops (UI, game, long running task, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
 In other words, the larger the number of observers for thing "X", the larger the performance bottleneck becomes at thing "X" because thing "X" must now sequentially execute each observers callback individually each time the event they've registered to observe occurs.

- * if for any reason the observer dies, or stops executing or whatever, the observable needs to explicitly handle the exception.
+ * if for any reason the observer dies or stops executing, the observable needs to explicitly handle the exception.

- * control flow is harder to understand due to an inversion of control flow .
+ * code is harder to understand due to an inversion of control flow (not to mention the extra boilerplate, especially in Java and C#).

  * a lot of boilerplate is required for each implementation such as events, event listener interfaces (containing the observables callback handlers) and the event trigger functionality to iterate over and call all the callbacks.
 This boilerplate grows linearly with each new event type.
+Of course, YMMV depending on language.

 <br/>
 <br/>